 similarities or

 differences with support

 telling the time/ a story 1 1 1 1 1

-V ٧ V ٧

-asking for repetition √
+asking for repetition 1

 when they don't

-understand ,
+understand

-describing a person's √
+describing a person's 1

-likes and dislikes , ,
+likes and dislikes

-initiating and √ √ 1
+initiating and 1 1

 responding to simple

 statements

-describing habits and √ √ √
+describing habits and 1 1 1

 routines

 explaining what they

 like or dislike

 exchanging personal

 details

 asking and answering 1 1 1

 questions about what

 they do in their free

 time and at work

 explaining what they

 like or dislike bout

 something

 using a limited range of

 fixed expressions to

 describe objects, etc.

 participating in short

 conversations on topics

 of interest

-or interest

 1 2 3 4 5 1 2 3 4 5 6 7 8 9 10 11 12

 giving simple opinions

 using fixed expressions

 making a short

 rehearsed

 announcement on a

 familiar topic

+1 1 1 1

-making and excepting 1
+making and excepting √

-offers ٧
+offers Ľ,

-asking and talking 1
+offers asking and talking 1

+offers asking and talking about very basic Ľ,

-about very basic ٧
+offers asking and talking about very basic symptoms Ľ,

-symptoms اء

-asking for basic advice 1
+offers asking and talking about very basic symptoms asking for basic advice Ľ,

-using simple language ٦
+offers asking and talking about very basic symptoms asking for basic advice using simple language 1

-making and excepting a 1

-simple apology
+offers asking and talking about very basic symptoms asking for basic advice √ 1

 expressing belief, 1

 opinion, agreement and

 disagreement

-giving simple directions ^
+giving simple directions √

-making and responding 1 1
+making and responding 1 ✓

 to suggestions

-answering simple ^ √
+answering simple ∠ √

 questions and

 responding to simple

 statements in an

 interview

 expressing opinions

 using simple language

-SPI OUT S FLEX ARY RY
+SPI OUT S FLEX TER S PEA KO UT.
+ELI EMI ENT ARY •

 W RITI NG WR ITI NG

-Prep program Į UNIT S U NIT S
+Prep program Į UNIT S U NIT 'S

 Writing Objectives 1 2 3 4 5 1 2 3 4 5 6 7 8 9 10 11 12

 writing the letters of 1 1

 the alphabet in

 lower/upper case

 completing simple 1 1

 forms with basic

 personal details

 using an apostrophe 1

 when writing

 contractions

-writing short, simple √ 1 1 1 1
+writing short, simple 1 1 1 √ 1

 notes, emails and

 posting to friends

 writing simple 1 1 1 1

 sentences about

 someone's life and

 routines

 using simple linkers 1 1 1 1 1 1

 and linkers to describe

 sequence

 writing short basic 1 1 1 1

 descriptions of places,

 people or things

 using basic 1

 punctuation e.g.

 commas, full stops,

 question marks

-l 1 1 1 -

-writing a description ٧
+writing a description 1

-of a simple, everyday
+of a simple, everyday •

-process e.g. a recipe ,
+process e.g. a recipe

-writing short basic 1 1 √
+writing short basic V 1 1

-descriptions of past
+descriptions of past • • '

 events and activities

-writing about everyday 1 √
+writing about everyday 1 1

-things e.g. people,
+things e.g. people, ٧ ٧

 places, etc.

+places, etc.

 1 2 3 4 5 1 2 3 4 5 6 7 8 9 10 11 12

 writing sentences 1

 about personal

 interests

 making simple 1

 comparisons between

 people, places or

 things

 writing simple

 sentences about what

 they and other people

 do

 writing simple

 sentences about

 someone's work and

 duties

 writing a basic

 paragraph containing a

 topic sentence and

 related details

-giving personal details in written form
+giving personal details

+in written form

 signalling contrast in a

 simple text with a

 limited range of

 language

 writing the concluding

 sentence or sentences

 of a basic paragraph